-The Orpheum Theatre, a nonprofit, 501(c)(3) performing arts center, is supported by the Memphis Development Foundation.
-As such, the theatre relies on philanthropic support in order to sustain its education programs, diverse programming, community vitality, and preservation.
+The Orpheum Theatre Group, a nonprofit, 501(c)(3) performing arts center, relies on philanthropic support in order to sustain its education programs, diverse programming, community vitality, and preservation.

 Broadway Series & Concerts